 There’s no denying how good a lowered S2000 looks but is there a limit to how much you should lower it?
 Yes, and here’s why.

 There’s a good chance that the wheels of your S2000 will rub against the fender once you lower the ride height.
 A good way around this is getting your car aligned after you lower it, and dialing in some extra negative camber.
-If it comes to it, you might also need to roll your fenders.

 With this in mind, if you don’t want the hassle, we recommend a 1-inch drop which really lets the sporty spirit of your Honda S2000 shine through without any hassles.